We are the leading nonprofit in Chicago dedicated to removing barriers so that students can unlock their potential and

 Backed by rigorous research, our model has been proven to both decrease dropout rates and increase graduation rates.
 This year, we are partnering with 175 Chicago Public Schools, and our work will positively impact more than 65,000 students.

 Our mission is to surround students with a community of support, empowering them to stay in school and achieve in life.

 Our organization accomplishes these goals through two core programs.

-links our 175 school partners with a range of no-cost programs in arts enrichment, behavioral and mental health, college and career readiness, and physical health and wellness, provided by a strong network of community partners.
+links our 175 school partners with a range of no-cost programs in academic support; arts and culture; college and career readiness; counseling and supportive guidance; health and wellness; and parent and family engagement, provided by a strong network of community partners.

 embeds a master’s level professional in 30 of the 175 school communities to provide supportive guidance, goal-setting, and other interventions to targeted students who are off-track in their attendance, behavior, and grades.
 That staff member also connects the school with a range of support programming.